The Book of Quantism

 Once again, the Hebrew tribe is in danger.
 Noah and his relatives are the only uncontaminated family remaining, and they are in perpetual danger.
 The entire area is plagued with hostile egocentric humans, Demonic Humons, and the Nephilim.
 Without Angelic intervention, it is unlikely Noah and his family will survive far beyond their own generation.

 The Angels know their help is needed, but their intervention will have to be subtle to ensure the ever watchful Demons remain unaware of their activities.

 Fortunately, the naturally developing crisis the Alliance has been monitoring for some time, is about to present a solution.
 Excessive meltwater has been collected in the Black Sea.
 A large section of frozen water and mud has been acting as a plug, but it is about to give way.
 When it does, events will progress very quickly.
 The water will rapidly flood the Caspian basin with little or no warning.
 Noah is situated centrally in that area.

 So far, there has been no indication of the imminent crisis.
-There has been a lot of terrible weather, and a lot of rain, which will no doubt be blamed when the sudden and unexpected rise in water level begins.
+There has been a lot of terrible weather, and a lot of rain, which will no doubt be blamed when a sudden and unexpected rise in the water level begins.
 By the time the people realise it is more than just the product of excessive rainfall, it will be too late to act.

 Preparing for The Flood